-4 dead after train, bus collide in Biloxi, Mississippi
+3 dead after train, bus collide in Biloxi, Mississippi

 Story highlights

-- Charter bus got stuck as it tried to cross the train track
+- Charter bus got stuck as it tried to cross the train tracks

-- Bus is from Austin, Texas; several people are reported injured
+- Bus is from Texas; several people are reported injured

-(CNN)Four people were killed when a bus and a freight train collided Tuesday in Biloxi, Mississippi, city officials said.
+(CNN)Three people were killed when a bus and a freight train collided Tuesday in Biloxi, Mississippi, city officials said.

-The charter bus from Austin, Texas, carrying 50 to 60 people, was heading north on Main Street when it got stuck as it tried to cross the train tracks, according to Cecilia Dobbs Walton, a city spokeswoman.
+The Texas-based charter bus, carrying 50 to 60 people, was heading north on Main Street when it got stuck trying to cross the train tracks, according to Cecilia Dobbs Walton, a city spokeswoman.

 The eastbound CSX train struck the bus around 2:13 p.m., according to Vincent Creel, also a city spokesman.

-Creel said three people were dead on arrival.
-The fourth victim died at the scene.

-Several people were injured, including some seriously, officials said.
+Seven passengers were critically injured, city officials said.
+CNN affiliate WLOX reported that 35 people were hospitalized.

 The train crew was not injured, said CSX spokesman Gary Sease.

+Motorist Austin Dominey said it looked like the bus had bottomed out as it tried to cross the train tracks, CNN affiliate WKRG reported.
+Dominey told the station it appeared the bus driver was trying to back up when the train ran into it.

+There is a low ground clearance sign on each side of the tracks.

+Dominey said a man in a car in front of him raced down the street and started to help people climb out some broken windows.
+The driver stood on top of his Chrysler sedan, which he had parked next to the bus, according to Dominey.

-Sease said the eastbound mixed-freight train, heading from New Orleans to Mobile, Alabama, had three locomotives and 52 cars, 27 loaded cars and 25 empty cars.
+The eastbound mixed-freight train, heading from New Orleans to Mobile, Alabama, had three locomotives and 52 cars, 27 loaded cars and 25 empty cars, Sease said.

 The crossing has flashing lights and crossing gates, according to Sease.